To PepsiCo:

 - Employees will not be reimbursed directly or through compensation increases for personal political contributions or expenses.

-- Details on all PepsiCo's political contributions (including CCF and corporate political contributions) are posted on its website on an annual basis.
+- Details on all PepsiCo's political contributions (including CCF and corporate political contributions) are posted here on an annual basis.

 Contribution factors

 PepsiCo seeks to support candidates who have responsible pro-business records and positions.
-In this way, PepsiCo seeks to improve the business climate, our quality of life and the society in which we live, enabling us to succeed as a company committed to integrity, innovation and value.
+In this way, we aim to improve the business climate and enable our success as a company committed to integrity, innovation and value.

-The following criteria will be used in connection with all contributions:
+The following criteria are used to evaluate all potential contributions:

 - The candidate's or entity's commitment to improving the business climate.

-- The candidate's commitment to the long-term public policy goals of PepsiCo.
+- The candidate's commitment to the long-term public policy objectives of PepsiCo.

 - The location of PepsiCo facilities or employees within the candidate's district or state.

-- The candidate's position on key committees where legislation of importance to PepsiCo is considered or the candidate's demonstrated leadership - or potential for leadership - within the U.S. Congress or a State Legislature.
+- The candidate's position on key committees where legislation important to PepsiCo is considered, or the candidate's demonstrated or potential leadership within the U.S. Congress or a State Legislature.

-- The candidate’s overall character, integrity, personal conduct, record of public service, and commitment to supporting diversity, equity, and inclusion.
+- The candidate’s overall character, integrity, personal conduct, record of public service and commitment to supporting inclusion.

 Since 2010, corporations generally have been permitted to engage in independent candidate advocacy directly and through other organizations.
 As a company that does business with the federal government, PepsiCo is not permitted to sponsor or contribute to such independent expenditures with regard to federal elections.
 When PepsiCo contributes to independent expenditure committees in state and local elections, those contributions are reported as required by law and disclosed annually by PepsiCo along with other corporate and CCF contributions and expenditures.